-We are continuing on from last months blog (https://www.littlebeamfoundation.com/news/supporting-your-child-with-their-mental-health-sport-and-education) to look at ways in which to support your child’s mental health with another of our six key areas of the Foundation - THE ARTS!
+We are continuing on from last month's blog (www.littlebeamfoundation.com/news/supporting-your-child-with-their-mental-health-the-arts) to look at ways in which to support your child’s mental health with another of our six key areas of the Foundation - health!

 OUR 6 KEY FACTORS - THIS BLOG: SPORT AND EDUCATION

 At the Little Beam Foundation, we focus on 6 key areas of support- Play, Music, Art, Sport, Education and Health.
 So let’s get to today’s blog - grab yourself a cuppa, relax and unwind, and enjoy the read!

 Nurturing Minds Through Health Professionals and Holistically: Exploring Health and Holistic Options for Mental Health in Children and Young Adults